|

 to handle date and numeric values.

-WHERE: compareFunction - identifier for a function which
+WHERE: compareFunction - identifier for a function which expects two parameters x and y,

-and returns a negative value if x < y, zero if x = y, or a positive
+and returns a negative value if x < y, zero if x = y, or a positive value if x > y.

 RETURN: object - this Array object after being sorted.